What Pound Line Is Best For Centerpin Fishing

 • Suffix Elite Mainline 8 pound = 0.279mm

-I mostly use leaders in the 0.20mm and 0.22mm for steelhead so my 8-pound Raven mainline is more than enough for steelhead and trout.
+I mostly use leaders in the 0.20mm and 0.22mm diameter for steelhead on Great Lakes rivers, so my 8-pound Raven mainline that I use is more than enough for steelhead and trout and for salmon in smaller rivers.

 Anglers fishing a medium sized steelhead river

-A couple of anglers fishing a medium sized steelhead river with 8 pound line.
+A couple of my clients fishing a medium-sized steelhead river with 8-pound line.
 They hooked multiple double headers.

-The best pound test line for Centerpin fishing in small to medium-sized rivers is 8 pounds or 10 pounds.
+The best pound test line for Centerpin fishing in small to medium-sized rivers is 8 pounds or 10 pounds for steelhead and 10 to 12 pounds for salmon.

-If the river is under 80 feet wide and you have the ability to walk with a fish that is running down the river then 8-pound lines should be more than enough on an average river around the great lakes.
+If the river is under 80 feet wide and you have the ability to walk with a fish that is running down the river, then the lighter line is better.

-If you want to know all the best Centerpin lines, go to my page 5 Best Float Fishing Lines For 2021.
+If you want to know all the best Centerpin lines, go to my page 5 Best Float Fishing Lines.

 An angler fighting a great lakes steelhead